GarvitGuptaofficial/AI-Text-Detection-System/Readme.md

 Three distinct approaches were implemented and compared:

 1. **Initial Approach** – A weighted ensemble combining sentence-level BiLSTM and document-level MLP.
-2. **GAN-based Approach** – A Generative Adversarial Network for adversarial feature learning.
-3. **Lightweight Approach** – A fast, interpretable, and efficient hybrid system using stylometry and traditional embeddings.
+2. **Lightweight Approach** – A fast, interpretable, and efficient hybrid system using stylometry and traditional embeddings.

 ---